Analyzing source code

 By the webhooks added in creating a project, DeepScan automatically analyzes the review request commit whenever a new request is created and/or updated for your GitHub (pull request) or GitLab project (merge request).

-After calculating new and resolved issues between the request commit and the base one, DeepScan sends the status check to the project:
+After calculating new and resolved issues between the request commit and the base one, DeepScan sends the status check to the repository according to the Commit Status setting in the project settings:

 |No new issues||-||Success|